Adoption Disclosure Services

 Or, to learn more about the procedures to apply for status, visit the website www.ainc-inac.gc.ca and consult the section: Indian Status: Who is Eligible?
 The site also has information about First Nations People and the services and benefits that are available to Status Indians.

 Adoption Disclosure Registry

-Under the new legislation, people who want to get in touch with their birth relatives can add their names to Ontario’s voluntary Adoption Disclosure Register.
+People who want to get in touch with their birth relatives can add their names to Ontario’s voluntary Adoption Disclosure Register.
 Please be advised that this is a passive registry, meaning no active search for birth family will be conducted if you register.
 If a birth family member has also registered, you will simply be provided with their contact information.
 The Adoption Disclosure Register is maintained by the Custodian of Adoption Information.
-Under the new legislation, there is no provision for any form of reunion or supportive adoption disclosure counselling.
-For more information regarding this service, please visit the website www.serviceontario.ca or call 1-800-461-2156.
+There is no provision for any form of reunion or supportive adoption disclosure counselling.
+For more information regarding this service, please visit www.serviceontario.ca or call 1-800-461-2156.

 Severe Medical Searches

 The Custodian of Adoption Information is responsible for conducting severe medical searches.
 If you were adopted, are the descendent of an adopted person, or are a birth relative of an adopted person and you have a severe mental or physical illness, you may be eligible for a severe medical search.
 You can also apply if you are an adoptive parent and your adopted child is under 18.
 A severe medical search is conducted when it is likely to significantly increase the likelihood of diagnosing or treating a severe mental or physical illness.
 The Custodian of Adoption Information will attempt to locate and contact an adopted adult or a birth family member to get any information that would help.